Royal Patriarchal Music Seminary of Lisbon: Selection of students

 Applicants were required to undertake an admission test which was administered by the rector, the solfège master and whoever else was selected as suitable to judge.
 The majority lived in the boarding school although a small number of day boys (about 50 in 1761) was allowed to attend classes in the afternoon.
-As already stated, the names of early Seminarists are largely unknown, but from 1748 a detailed Book of Admissions (See Illus.
-7) was kept and this reveals the names of those assessed and much of the way in which criteria were applied to each applicant.
-(See Illus.
-6.)
+As already stated, the names of early Seminarists are largely unknown, but from 1748 a detailed Book of Admissions was kept and this reveals the names of those assessed and much of the way in which criteria were applied to each applicant.

 Fernandes' calculations show that:"Of the 162 Seminarists included in the Book of Admissions, 107 were from Lisbon (the Ajuda parish was mostly in the 1780s and 1790s, which may be justified by the presence at this site of the Royal Chapel and the Patriarchal from 1792) and 37 from other areas. (...) the school was attended by five high school students from Óbidos, three from Miranda's bishopric, three from Caldas da Rainha, three from Setúbal and three from Peniche.
 Localities as diverse as Viseu, Lamego, Tavira, Miranda do Corvo, Barcelos, Leiria, Alcobaça, Elvas or Estremoz are represented by a single Seminarian."